Trump’s Mar-A-Lago Trips Cost Taxpayers $10 Million In One Month

 — Alejandro Valencia (@AlejandroVale47) February 17, 2017

 Presidential families have for decades been assured round-the-clock protection no matter the destination or cost.
-Moreover, ever presidency has brought a different set of lifestyle habits and operational challenges.
+Moreover, every presidency has brought a different set of lifestyle habits and operational challenges.
 George Bush occasionally stayed at his isolated ranch in Texas.
 Obama made yearly trips to Martha’s Vineyard as well as to his native state of Hawaii.

-The presidential protection force has gone through years of low morale, budget shortages and leadership tussles.
+The presidential protection force has gone through years of low morale, budget shortages, and leadership tussles.
 Director, Joseph Clancy recently announced that he was stepping down from his post.

 [Featured Image by Andrew Harnik/AP Images]